 What did you expect, Nancy Kerrigan?
 To come, compete and leave with both your legs?
 What a simpleton.

 The city was embarrassed.
 My friends were embarrassed.
 I was embarrassed.
 We were in the middle of the millionth “Detroit Renaissance” and crime was supposed to be behind us.
-Just the year before, we finally got my aunt Bunny to calm down enough to have a decent meal in the city (on her first visit to me in college she dove under the table at Pegasus, a greek restaurant, when the waiter lit the Saganaki cheese on fire.
+Just one year before we finally got my aunt Bunny to calm down enough to have a decent meal in the city.
+On her first visit to me in college she dove under the table at Pegasus, a greek restaurant, when the waiter lit the Saganaki cheese on fire.
 Opah, Aunt Bunny.
-Opah.).
+Opah.

 College Laundromat Days

 In my last few years of college I rented a townhouse with 3 friends near campus.
 It was a 3 bedroom, 2.5 bath, 80s-build in a development called Hidden Rivers.
 The joke was, “There’s a reason it’s hidden.”

 2 of my roommates took their laundry home on the weekends.
 My other roommate and I were not that organized.
 We did our cleaning in random segments and at random times, but managed to coordinate going to the laundromat together.